Skip to content

 No. On the acquisition side, title and diligence are the buyer's responsibility.
 Legacy Resources does not perform that title work itself, though we can facilitate title through a broker.
 Plan for title time, since it is usually the slowest part of a mineral transaction, with ownership traced through a chain of title and abstracts that can run back decades.

-How does working both sides of the table affect the price we pay?
+How does working both sides of the table help us as a buyer?

 Why does well decline matter so much to entry basis?